Symptoms depend on which gas or chemical is inhaled and how deeply and for how long it was inhaled.

 Silo filler’s disease (which mostly affects farmers) results from inhaling fumes that contain nitrogen dioxide given off by moist silage, such as fresh corn or grains.
 Fluid may develop in the lungs as late as 12 hours after exposure.
 The condition may temporarily resolve and then recur 10 to 14 days later, even without further contact with the gas.
 A recurrence tends to affect the small airways (bronchioles).

 Inhalation of some gases and chemicals may also trigger an allergic response that leads to inflammation and, in some cases, scarring in and around the tiny air sacs (alveoli) and bronchioles of the lung.
-This condition is called hypersensitivity pneumonitis (see Hypersensitivity Pneumonitis).
+This condition is called hypersensitivity pneumonitis Hypersensitivity Pneumonitis Hypersensitivity pneumonitis is a type of inflammation in and around the tiny air sacs (alveoli) and smallest airways (bronchioles) of the lung caused by a hypersensitivity reaction to inhaled... read more .

-Radioactive gases, which may be released in a nuclear reactor accident, may cause lung and other cancers many years after the exposure.
+Radioactive gases, which may be released in a nuclear reactor accident, may cause lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
+About 85% of cases are related to cigarette smoking.
+One common symptom is a persistent cough or a change in the character... read more and other cancers many years after the exposure.

-Other inhaled gases may cause a general body poisoning (including breathing difficulty) because they are poisonous to the body's cells (such as cyanide) or because they displace oxygen in the blood and therefore limit the amount of blood reaching the tissues (such as methane or carbon dioxide).
+Other inhaled gases may cause a general body poisoning (including breathing difficulty) because they are poisonous to the body's cells (such as cyanide) or because they displace oxygen in the blood and therefore limit the amount of oxygen reaching the tissues (such as methane or carbon monoxide).

-In some people, inhalation of small amounts of gas or other chemicals over a long period may result in chronic bronchitis.
-Also, inhalation of some chemicals, such as arsenic compounds and hydrocarbons, can cause cancer.
+In some people, inhalation of small amounts of gas or other chemicals over a long period may result in chronic bronchitis (inflammation of the airways).
+Also, inhalation of some chemicals, such as arsenic compounds and hydrocarbons Hydrocarbon Poisoning Hydrocarbons are petroleum products, such as gasoline and kerosene, and are also ingredients in many paint thinners, solvents, glues, and some cleaning products.
+They are dangerous when the... read more , can cause cancer.
 Cancer may develop in the lungs or elsewhere in the body, depending on the substance inhaled.

 Soluble gases such as chlorine, ammonia, and hydrofluoric acid cause severe burning in the eyes, nose, throat, windpipe, and large airways within minutes of exposure to them.
-In addition, they often produce a cough and blood in the sputum (hemoptysis).
+In addition, they often cause cough and blood in the sputum (hemoptysis).
 Retching and shortness of breath also are common.

-Less soluble gases such as nitrogen dioxide and ozone cause shortness of breath, which may be severe, after a delay of 3 to 4 hours and sometimes up to 12 hours after exposure.
+Less soluble gases such as nitrogen dioxide and ozone cause shortness of breath, which may be severe, after a delay of 3 to 4 hours and sometimes up to 12 hours after exposure (see also Air Pollution–Related Illness Air Pollution–Related Illness Illnesses related to air pollution are considered environmental lung diseases.
+(See also Overview of Environmental Lung Diseases.)
+The major components of air pollution in developed countries... read more ).
 With less soluble gases, long-term lung damage can occur and cause chronic wheezing and shortness of breath.

 A chest x-ray can show whether pulmonary edema or bronchiolitis has developed.
 Computed tomography is especially helpful when people have symptoms but their chest x-ray looks normal.